IRA Financial Blog

 Self-Directed IRA or Solo 401(k) Retirement Plans

-At IRA Financial, we are the fastest growing provider of self-directed retirement plans.
-Our plans include the Self-Directed IRA and the Solo 401(k) plan that allow plan participants to invest in traditional and alternative assets tax-deferred or tax-free in the case of a Roth IRA or Roth 401(k).
+At IRA Financial, we are the fastest-growing provider of self-directed retirement plans.
+Our plans include the Self-Directed IRA and the Solo 401(k) plan that allows plan participants to invest in traditional and alternative assets tax-deferred or tax-free in the case of a Roth IRA or Roth 401(k).
 By establishing checkbook control, you can make investments without custodian consent, which eliminates custodial fees and delays.

 Self-Directed IRA